 In the UK, asbestos has been banned since before the turn of the millennium.
 This was because exposure to it was found to cause cancer and respiratory problems.

 The substance is still a threat for many home and business owners, even twenty years after it was outlawed.
-It can still be found in many buildings that were designed before it was made illegal.
+It can still be found in many buildings & properties that were designed before it was made illegal.
 However, it can be removed without any risk by qualified asbestos professionals.

 Manchester is one of the largest and most developed cities in the UK.
 This means that, unfortunately, it has a high concentration of asbestos when compared to most areas.
 The city has witnessed an increased amount of asbestos in recent years, including some people fly tipping materials that contain it.
 This is due to the renovation work older buildings in Manchester are starting to need.

 Eventually, buildings age and the property needs to be repaired.
 Asbestos can be uncovered once work begins, which is unsafe for those participating or nearby.
 Asbestos that resides inside the building can is harmful to those in the vicinity once exposed.

 When left alone, asbestos is generally safe.
 It is hidden and sealed up, so it's unlikely to pose any danger.
 However, if work starts before it is noticed, then there may be issues.
 This is why, before that happens, it needs to be identified and removed.